baileyherbert/svelte-webpack-starter/README.md

 ## Using classic livereload

-The default `dev` script uses hot module reloading, which means if you modify a component's source code, the browser will only reload that component and preserve the current state where possible.
+The default `dev` script uses hot module reloading, which means if you modify a component's source code, the browser will only reload that specific component and preserve the current state where possible.

 If hot reloading is causing trouble, you can use the `dev:livereload` script to enable the classic livereload, which will reload the entire app each time changes are saved.